minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Problem statement

-Write a statement about the problem that your finished product will solve.
-The problem[^1] has to be clearly described and very specific.
+Write a brief statement, four lines of text, about the problem that your finished product will solve.
+The problem has to be clearly described and very specific.
 We see two possibilities:

 - There is a clearly defined problem that a reasonably large group of people have, which an app or visualization can solve particularly well.
 - There is a widespread lack of knowledge or understanding that an interactive visualization is particularly suited to remedy.

 In both cases, you should be able to define a target audience who have specific interests that match your project.
 Include that, too.

-In total, keep the problem statement to four lines of text.

 ## Solution

 Describe your solution in full detail.

-- Summarize your idea in a single sentence, connecting it to the "gap" that you describe.
+- Summarize your idea in a single sentence, connecting it to the problem that you have defined.

 - Include a **visual sketch** of what the final product will look like for the user; if you envision the application to have multiple screens, sketch these all out separately.
 Clearly specify the possible user interactions, and include concrete examples of data.
 Your sketches do not have to be professional-looking, but they have to be complete and neat!